kun-shukla/ci-p2-quiz-game/README.md

 ![quiz-ui](assets/docs/readme-images/quiz-ui.png)

 The quiz features an easy-to-use, intuitive UI.
-The appealing background 'wallpaper' effect provides a fun and playful look and feel and ties in well with the app's entertainment purpose.
+The appealing background 'wallpaper' effect provides a fun and playful look and feel and ties in well with the app's purpose to entertain.
 The user is presented with four answer options to choose from - each option (which is a label tag, with the corresponding radio buttons hidden), when hovered over with the mouse pointer, provides visual feedback and acts as a call-to-action.
 If the 'Submit Answer' button is clicked on without choosing any of the options a default browser prompt is triggered indicating to the user that they need to choose an option before proceeding.
 There is also a 'refresh' button at the bottom that allows users to restart the game if they so wish to.

 ### Answer feedback